vmstio/vmstio/docus/content/rules/process.md

 A full list of active staffers can be found at [https://docs.vmst.io/staff/](/staff)

-There are three levels of moderation staff with different abilities:
+There are two levels of moderation staff with different abilities:

 * Administrator
-* Director
 * Moderator

 All staff should be intimately familiar with the [Rules](/rules)